samuel-mcdonald/client-experience-analysis/README.md

-# Participant & Staff Experience Analysis — Graduate Analytics Capstone
+# Participant & Staff Experience Analysis — Undergraduate Analytics Capstone

 A graduate Business Intelligence & Analytics capstone project completed for a real
 client: a national outdoor-recreation nonprofit.
 Working from the organization's